mhnd6/moviesFight/README.md

 ## Description:
-a javascript project to compare between two movies, I am using in this project OMDB API to request movies data (Awards, Box office, MetaScor, etc...) after gitting the data at each information, the lower will show up in yellow and the winner in green
+a javascript project to compare between two movies, I am using in this project OMDB API to request movies data (Awards, Box office, MetaScor, etc...) after gitting the data at each information, the lower will show up in yellow and the higher in green

 **Example** :